The Matches: Hiatus and Album 4 (2009–2013)

 Founding bassist Justin San Souci left the Matches in July 2008; he went on to become a concept artist for a video game company.
 He was replaced by Dylan Rowe, who toured with the band that fall.
 Creative differences were forming between the band members: A year later, lead guitarist Jon Devoto stated that he had wanted the band's new music to be "a little more straightforward.
 A little bit less quirky, indefinable.
 I want to keep the element of cleverness to a certain point, because that was one of the best points about us, our cleverness and all that.
 But there was also a point where every song was completely different and I think we lost a lot of opportunities with that."
 Harris stated that "There were really conflicting views within the band as to what the direction should be.
 For me, the direction has always been, 'Well, I wanna do what is fun when it comes to music and hopefully other people find what I find fun and enjoyable also fun and enjoyable.'
 There were definitely heated debates over, first off, how commercial a song should be, and second off, over what makes a song commercial in the first place."
-Their recording contract with Epitaph fulfilled, the band began writing and recording demos for a potential fourth album, but found these differences difficult to overcome.
+Their recording contract with Epitaph fulfilled, the band wrote and recorded demos for a potential fourth album, but found these differences difficult to overcome.
 Harris later reflected:

 We got really ambitious, and part of that paid off in a great way, because we were really creative, and we experimented with all types of music and different producers and became this weird, arty pop-punk band.
 But at the same time, we got wrapped up in [the industry]: "You need to play for more people, you need to play for more people, you need to play for more people.
 You need to impress promoters."
 We tried to be bigger than we should've been.
 When I look at the appeal of the band originally—being this sort of homespun, DIY pop-punk band who put on their own shows and make their own clothes—we were like your friend's band, but your friend's good band.
 Our fans liked being around us.
 As things progressed, there was more of a separation between us as performers and our fans.
 Even the sound of the music became less like you're talking to your friends and more sort of ambitiously epic, maybe.
 I think we always retained that conversational style, but it was really all we were at the beginning.
 I'm not saying we lost that completely, but it got swept up in us trying to be a bigger band.
 I think the appeal for our band might've been that we were your friend's band.